Climate change and sexual and reproductive health and rights in Africa

-The people living in squater camps after being displaced due to a Climate change disasters.
+People living in squatter camps after being displaced due to climate change disasters.

 Climate change is a global phenomenon with wide-ranging and profound impacts on various aspects of human life.
 Beyond its well-known environmental consequences, climate change significantly affects human health, including the realm of sexual and reproductive health and rights (SRHRs).
 Nowhere are these impacts more pronounced than in Africa, a continent that is particularly vulnerable to the effects of climate change due to its socio-economic, geographic, and ecological factors.
 Understanding the intersection between climate change and SRHRs is crucial for developing holistic and effective strategies to address these interconnected challenges.

 According to the International Institute for Sustainable Development (IISD), climate change has a significant impact on sexual and reproductive health and rights (SRHRs) in Africa.
 The report states that barriers to the realization of SRHR inhibit progress toward gender equality and may impede climate action.
 At the same time, the impacts of climate change may negatively affect SRHR, for example, through interruptions in sexual and reproductive health services caused by extreme weather events.